cchery101/haml/doc-src/SASS_CHANGELOG.md

 1. Number
 2. String
-3. Boolean
+3. Boolean (New in 2.2)
 4. Colors

-### More Flexible Numbers
+#### More Flexible Numbers

 Like JavaScript, SassScript numbers can now change between floating point and integers.
 No explicit casting or decimal syntax is required.
 When a number is emitted into a CSS file it will be rounded to the nearest thousandth, however the internal representation maintains much higher precision.

-#### Numeric Units
+#### Improved Handling of Units

 While Sass has long supported numbers with units, it now has a much deeper understanding of them.
 The following are examples of legal numbers in SassScript:

-    0, 1000, 6%, 2px, 5pc, 20em, or -2foo.
+    0, 1000, 6%, -2px, 5pc, 20em, or 2foo.

 Numbers of the same unit may always be added and subtracted.
 Numbers that have units that Sass understands and finds comparable, can be combined, taking the unit of the first number.
-Numbers that have non-comparable units may not be added nor subtracted.
-Any attempt to do so will cause an error.
+Numbers that have non-comparable units may not be added nor subtracted -- any attempt to do so will cause an error.
 However, a unitless number takes on the unit of the other number during a mathematical operation.
 For example:

     >> 3mm + 4cm
     43mm